Public Health Fact Sheet

 How is Bacterial Meningitis spread?

 It is spread through the respiratory droplets of an infected person when they cough or sneeze.
-It can also be spread by direct contact with nose or throat discharges of an infected person by kissing, sharing drinking glasses or eating utensils.
+It can also be spread by direct contact with nose or throat discharges of an infected person through kissing, sharing drinking glasses or eating utensils for example.

-Bacterial Meningitis generally requires hospitalization and is treated with antibiotics.
-Sometimes, household members or very close contacts of the infected person are also treated with antibiotics to prevent the development of the disease.
+Bacterial Meningitis generally requires hospitalization and antibiotic therapy.
+Sometimes, household members and close contacts are also treated with antibiotics to prevent the disease.

 - High fever